gohugoio/hugo/docs/content/getting-started/configuration.md

 enableEmoji =                 false
 # Show a placeholder instead of the default value or an empty string if a translation is missing
 enableMissingTranslationPlaceholders = false
 # Regex to use for dates in filenames.
-Only used with `useFilenameDateAsFallback`
 filenameDateFallbackPattern = "(?P<year>\\d{4})\\-(?P<month>\\d{2})\\-(?P<day>\\d{2})"
 # Time format for custom dates in filenames.
 Only used with `useFilenameDateAsFallback` and must match `filenameDateFallbackPattern`
 filenameDateFallbackFormat = "2006-01-02"